Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/03_Release_Validation/03_01_Successful_Build.md

 ## Execution details

-Once the pipeline has run completely, and normally successfully, it is now possible to observe the results of the evaluation.
+Once the pipeline has run completely and usually successfully, observing the evaluation results is possible.

 We will start within Dynatrace

 1. Navigate to the `Releases` screen
-2. A Management Zone called `simplenode-gitlab-staging` was created, select it if you would like to filter out the other releases that might be present.
+2. A Management Zone called `simplenode-gitlab-staging` was created; select it if you would like to filter out the other releases that might be present.
     ![Dynatrace Releases](assets/demo_gitlab_dt_releases.png)
     > Note: if no events are visible, you might need to select a larger time frame
 3. Click on the release in the `simplenode-gitlab-staging` environment
     ![Dynatrace Release Details](assets/demo_gitlab_dt_release_details.png)
-4. On the right you will see an overview of the Release Events: 1 deployment and 1 evaluation result with a **pass* score.
-Check out the details of the evaluation event, there are details on the score, time frame (when did the tests run), a link back to the GitLab pipeline run and also a link to the Keptn bridge with the evaluation details.
+4. On the right, you will see an overview of the Release Events: 1 deployment and 1 evaluation result with a **pass* score.
+Check out the details of the evaluation event, there are details on the score, time frame (when did the tests run), a link back to the GitLab pipeline run and a link to the Keptn bridge with the evaluation details.
 Click on that link with the label `Keptn Bridge`.
     > Note: at the moment this link is not clickable, this will be fixed in the future.
 5. Within the Bridge, click on the **Graph** icon which will bring you to the evaluation heatmap and details.
     ![Cloud Automation Success](assets/demo_gitlab_ca_evaluation_success.png)